hmlongco/Resolver/README.md

 ## Introduction

-Resolver is Dependency Injection framework for Swift that supports the Inversion of Control design pattern.
+Resolver is a Dependency Injection framework for Swift that supports the Inversion of Control design pattern.

 Computer Science definitions aside, Dependency Injection pretty much boils down to: